• petrichor •

 Part of Speech: Noun

 Meaning: That distinctively pleasant fragrance of rain falling on dry ground.
-It is produced by oily, yellow-gold globules, rather like perfume, that either come from certain plants or the air itself.
+It is produced by oily, yellow-gold globules, rather like perfume, that come either from certain plants or the air itself.

 Notes: This amazingly beautiful word was introduced by two Australian geologists, I. J. Bear and R. G. Thomas, in a 1964 article that appeared in Nature (993/2), referring to a rather specific aroma.
-However, we have all experienced the pleasure of the smell of rain against dry earth; now, we have a word to explain that pleasure.
+However, we have all experienced the pleasure of the smell of rain against dry earth; now, we have a word to express that pleasure.
 It is too young to have progeny yet, but when it reaches appropriate seniority, I predict it will produce an adjective, petrichoric.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!